Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 tendency to perceive

-a wide range of situations
+a wide range of situations like

-threatening, respond to
+threatening, react to

-such situations
+such situations are the state

 anxiety.
 Reactive